How to perfectly blend indoor and outdoor spaces?

 Continuity will provide a smoother transition from the house's interior to the yard.

 "Ok, got it.
-But how do we create continuity,"?
+But how do I create continuity,"?
 You must be asking.

-Well, with the help of some design tools that will make the person walking from your house into the yard feel that he is still inside the house to some extent.
+Well, with the help of some design tools that will make the person walking from your house into the yard feel like he is still inside the house to some extent.

 Let's dive in a bit: